Funding Opportunity: Fostering Youth Resiliency

 - Prevention programs.

-Applicants are strongly encouraged to include in their proposal and budget supports to address the unmet, basic needs of the young people they serve, thereby enabling greater access to additional services designed to develop resilience.
+This opportunity also aims to address the unmet, basic needs of the young people, thereby enabling greater access to additional services designed to develop resilience.
 Possible use of funds may include:

 - Personal care items;